 Of course, the highlight of the evening was the opportunity to share our stories, each rich in adventure, riddled with life challenges, and ultimately interspersed with a positive approach.
 This commonality made the conversation flow with ease and interest as we each shared treasured morsels of our experiences over the years.

-Sadly, Alan lost his dear wife Ann-Jeanette in August 2019 after they both contracted malaria while here in Marloth Park.
+Sadly, Alan lost his dear wife Ann-Jeanette in August 2019 after contracting malaria while here in Marloth Park.
 He struggled to survive, but Ann-Jeanette couldn’t overcome the ravages of the disease.
-With a strong emotional base and time to recover from such a heartbreaking loss, Alan has come out on the other side, full of hope for the future.
+With a solid emotional base and time to recover from such a heartbreaking loss, Alan has come out on the other side, full of hope for the future.
 He continues to write voraciously and share his gentle musings regularly on Facebook and in new books.

 When I wrote to Alan this morning asking to write about him in today’s post, he kindly wrote the following, quoted with his permission.